 Total elbow arthroplasty

-Distal humerus fractures should be operated as early as possible.
+Distal humerus fractures should be operated on as early as possible.
 Undue delay can cause elbow swelling which would interfere with tissue closure.

 If the injury to soft tissues is severe to permit safe surgery, then definitive surgery should be delayed by immobilizing the fracture and bridging the elbow with an external fixator to allow some degree of reduction and maintain length.